guptashraddha2016/Face-Recognition/README.md

 # Explaination
- Using Face Recognition Algorithm detect the face and create a bounding box around the face. and comapre both the images.
+ Using Face Recognition Algorithm detect the face and create a bounding box around the face.
+ And comapre both the images.
+ If both the images are same then it will print True otherwise it will print False.